Jbleezy/BO2-Reimagined/README.md

 * Quest: number pad only needs each number to be shocked once in order to complete
 * Quest: can enter the plane in afterlife with any amount of players
 * Quest: can enter the plane in afterlife without Weasel
-* Quest: if Weasel is the only player in the game, the cycle breaks immediately after reviving yourself on the Golden Gate Bridge
+* Quest: if Weasel is the only player in the game, the cycle breaks immediately after being revived from the electric chairs
-* Quest: if Weasel is not in the game, the cycle continues immediately after everyone revives themselves on the Golden Gate Bridge
+* Quest: if Weasel is not in the game, the cycle continues immediately after all players are revived from the electric chairs
+* Quest: fixed revive triggers behaving incorrectly when reviving players from the electric chairs
-* Quest: players no longer get moved to different positions when starting the showdown
+* Quest: players no longer get moved to different positions after all players are revived from the electric chairs
 * Quest: showdown target waypoint shows immediately after all players are revived from the electric chairs
 * Quest: showdown target waypoint shows offscreen
 * Fixed afterlife icon showing when initially in afterlife at the start of the game